 If you’re a garlic lover, you’ll love this.
 If you’re not a fan, you may just be converted by this technique, which turns a head of garlic into a buttery smooth, rich, yet mellow condiment that you can spread as-is on crusty bread or crackers, or use in your favorite recipes.

-You can roast garlic and freeze it future use.
+You can roast garlic and freeze it for future use.
 Spread a thin layer in a Ziploc sandwich bag for easy portioning later.
 Then, just break off as much as you need, let defrost at room temperature (this will only take a few minutes), and add it to your favorite recipes in lieu of fresh garlic.

-Roasted garlic also tastes amazing as-is on crackers, slices of baguettes, or mashed into potatoes.
+Roasted garlic also tastes amazing as-is on crackers, slices of baguettes, or mashed potatoes.
 You can add it to hummus, soups, eggs, softened butter for garlic bread, or anything else you come up with.
 Experiment away!